If you had to pick one cologne to exude confidence and sophistication anywhere, Dior Sauvage would be near the top of my list.

 In terms of quality, Ajmal Zeal is comparable to western houses like Dunhill or Montblanc – it smells like it operates in that mid-tier, $40 – $60 territory.

-I have to admit that I think Prada Luna Rossa Carbon is the superior scent for a chilled-out Dior Sauvage clone, but Ajmal Zeal puts up a great fight for just a third of the price.
+I have to admit that I think Prada Luna Rossa Carbon is the superior scent for a chilled-out Dior Sauvage alternative, but Ajmal Zeal puts up a great fight for just a third of the price.

 Unless you love pine notes.
 In which case, Ajmal Zeal is still the way to go.